ZacSadan/Open-Solar-E-Car/README.md

   ### Legal
   The EN15194 ( or TI15194 ) reulations enforce these rules:
-  - Wight : up to 30Kg
+  - Weight : up to 30Kg
   - Up to 25KMPH
   - Up to 250W motor ( 750W/500W in US/Canada )
   - Electric engine power activated by pedals